Creative Mindfulness: Balancing the 8 Dimensions of Wellness Using Art Journaling

 - Ethical and cultural considerations in materials selections and therapeutic applications.

-This training is for clinicians and students wanting an introductory understanding in utilizing art journaling, mindfulness and the eight dimensions of wellness as a tool in building resilience in treatment and ongoing self-care.
+This training is for clinicians wanting an introductory understanding in utilizing art journaling, mindfulness and the eight dimensions of wellness as a tool in building resilience in treatment and ongoing self-care.

 Workshop Details & Registration